Drought

 La línia vermella correspon a acumulacions diàries de pluja en una escala en què 100 és el dia més plujós del temporal 'Gloria'

 2023 was the worst year of the three droughts.
-According to calculations by the ARA (Argentine National Research Council) using data from 140 Meteocat stations and taking the 2009-2020 period as a reference, 2023 closed with a 31% precipitation deficit in Catalonia, a figure much higher than the 21% observed in 2012 with the 21% CAT, which calculates this with a different number of stations and using a much longer reference period.
+According to ARA calculations based on data from 140 Meteocat stations and taking the 2009-2020 period as a reference, 2023 closed with a 31% precipitation deficit in Catalonia, a figure much higher than the 21% in 2022 and the official 21% from Meteocat, which makes the calculation with a different number of stations and using a much longer reference period.

 Mapes per entendre com ha plogut